MitchfFirstGit/kottans-frontend/README.md

 [What_is_Version_Control(2)](task_git_collaboration/What_is_Version_Control(2).png);

 ## Intro to HTML and CSS
-In this courses  I repeated  a lot of  information.
+In these courses  I repeated  a lot of  information.
 I will use what I've learned in these courses [Basics_of_CSS(1)](task_html_css_intro/Basics_of_CSS(1).png) [Basics_of_CSS(2)](task_html_css_intro/Basics_of_CSS(2).png) [Basics_of_HTML(1)](task_html_css_intro/Basics_of_HTML(1).png)